 of, for example, The Flora of Santa Cruz Island, The

-Jepson Manual: Higher Plants of California, and has contributed
+Jepson Manual: Vascular Plants of California, and has contributed

 many illustrations to the Morphology and Evolution of Vascular